Leman Bozacıoğlu: Football referee

-During her referee career, she served two seasons in Istanbul, two in Antalya, ıne in Niğde, two in Şırnak and then in Northern Cyprus before she settled in Antalya.
+During her referee career, she served two seasons in Istanbul, two in Antalya, one in Niğde, two in Şırnak and then in Northern Cyprus before she settled in Antalya.

 In 2014, she was named "Best Referee of the Year" in the women's football category by a local media.

 In 2016, Bozacıoğlu served as the fourth official in a friendly test match between the German teams SV Wehen Wiesbaden and Hannover 96 in Belek, Antalya.

 Athletics trainer

 Bozacıoğlu is a 3rd-class certified trainer for athletics.